-How to use the copy lemma to prove a non-Shannon type inequality?
-The new variables created with copy lemma are also subject to information inequalities.
-Given a set of random variables, we can apply (one or many times) the copy lemma and then write down Shannon type inequality for the all involved random variables (the original and the new ones, added with the copy lemma), together with the constraints on the entropy values from the conditions of of the copy lemma.
+How to use the copy lemma to prove a non-Shannon-type inequality?
+The new variables created with the copy lemma are also subject to information inequalities.
+Given a set of random variables, we can apply (one or many times) the copy lemma and then write down Shannon-type inequalities for all the involved random variables (the original ones along with the new ones added by copy lemma), together with the constraints on the entropy values from the conditions of the copy lemma.
 For instance, if we apply the copy lemma to create a new variable $Z'$ that is a $Y$-copy of $Z$ over $X$, we get the linear constraints

 We get more linear constraints if $X$ and $Z'$ are tuples that contain more than one random varibale.
-For example if we take a $c$-copy of $d,e$ over $a,b$, we create two new variables $d',e'$ defined by the following inequalities:
+For example if we take a $C$-copy of $D,E$ over $A,B$, we create two new variables $D',E'$ defined by the following inequalities:

-These linear equalities and inequalities together may imply some linear inequality for the entropy values of the initial random variables; and in some cases (if the copy lemma was applied in a clever way), the resulting information inequality can be non-Shannon type.
+These linear equalities and inequalities together may imply some linear inequality for the entropy values of the initial random variables; and in some cases (if the copy lemma was applied in a clever way), the resulting information inequality can be non-Shannon-type.

 Until recently all known proofs of non-Shannon-type information inequalities could be expressed in two equivalent form: as an argument with the copy lemma and as an argument with the AK lemma.
 Kaced has shown \cite{K13} that this is not a pure coincidence.
-In fact, \emph{every} proof of a non Shannon type information inequality based on the AK lemma can be rephrased as an equivalent proof of the same inequality with the copy lemma.
+In fact, \emph{every} proof of a non-Shannon-type information inequality based on the AK lemma can be rephrased as an equivalent proof of the same inequality with the copy lemma.
 Also, a weak conversion of this rule is true: if a proof of an information inequality uses the copy lemma where each single instance of the ``copy'' operation creates only one new variable (technically, this means that Lemma~\ref{l:copy} is used in such a way that $Z$ is a single variable and not a tuple of several variables), then this argument can be rephrased as an argument using the Ahlswede--K\"orner lemma.